-After last weeks enjoyable visit to the home of Aberfeldy whisky I thought I would have a look at their latest offering, a 16 year old matured in a combination of bourbon and sherry casks.
+After last weeks enjoyable visit to the home of Aberfeldy whisky I thought I would have a look at the latest addition to the core range, a 16 year old matured in a combination of bourbon and sherry casks.

 Aberfeldy 16 y.o, 40%abv, OB.

 On the nose it is sweet with honey, toffee, orange, mild oak and an unmistakable sherry hint.

 The palate is smooth, honeyed and almost buttery.
 Light hints of raisins, tea and cloves are present, underneath the classic Aberfeldy notes of honey, orange and a slight vanilla oakiness.